 These facilities have included the National Cold Water Marine Aquaculture Center, the University of Maine Center for Cooperative Aquaculture Research, The Jackson Laboratory, and the Mount Desert Island Biological Laboratory.

-See this year’s Schoodic Trip Info page for more detail.
+See Schoodic Trip Info page for more detail.

 Specific trips are scheduled prior to leaving for Schoodic.
-See this year’s Schoodic Trip Info page for this year’s trip for information about the different options and the respective deadlines. (**Note that all costs associated with these activities are included in the NFA 117 course fee.)
+See the Schoodic Trip Info page for information about the different options and the respective deadlines. (**Note that all costs associated with these activities are included in the NFA 117 course fee.)

 One of the most valuable experiences at Schoodic is the chance to spend time in small groups with some of the School’s faculty as they lead an outdoor workshop.
 Professors that serve as advisors to students in the current incoming class each choose a topic that is near and dear to them and share this excitement through a hands-on workshop.